Aliases for TAS2R31 Gene

 GeneCards Summary for TAS2R31 Gene

-TAS2R31 (Taste Receptor, Type 2, Member 31) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity.
-An important paralog of this gene is TAS2R42.
+TAS2R31 (Taste 2 Receptor Member 31) is a Protein Coding gene.
+Among its related pathways are Peptide ligand-binding receptors and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and bitter taste receptor activity.
+An important paralog of this gene is TAS2R43.

 UniProtKB/Swiss-Prot for TAS2R31 Gene